jairampatel/jairampatel.github.io/content/posts/2023-02-20-cold-starts-aws-vs-azure-vs-gcp.md

 If the canary runs on the same infrastructure as some of the Cloud Functions, that may bias some of the results.
 For example, the canary running on an AWS EC2 instance calling Lambda may produce different results if the canary was running on completely isolated infrastructure.

 ## Simulation setup
 I have a t2.micro EC2 instance launched in us-west-2 (Oregon).
-Once per minute, I will make requests to 4 regions in AWS, Azure, and GCP.
+Once per minute, I make requests to function services in each of the 4 regions in AWS, Azure, and GCP.
 I have chosen specific regions that are in close proximity to each other so that we can get as close to an apples to apples comparison as possible.

 | Airport code | AWS                     | Azure                          | GCP                            |